 Create a culture of compassion

 Harvard University’s study The Children We Mean to Raise: The Real Messages Adults are Sending About Values, surveyed 10,000 young people and found only 20% ranked caring for others above achievement or happiness.
 They found that simply talking about compassion is not enough.
 While 96% of parents said they want to raise ethical, caring children, 80% of the youths surveyed reported that their parents, “are more concerned about achievement or happiness than caring for others.”

 When teaching children, I’ve often spent time helping them learn about other children around the world whose lives are very different.
 Children have a strong sense of justice and a fundamental compassion that we can develop with education or exposure.

 Explain what you believe to your children, what causes you care about and why.
 Talk about and pray for contemporary issues and ask your children for their opinions.
 If they get upset, help them find a way to respond.
 Responding will make them feel they can partner with God to make a difference, rather than becoming overwhelmed or numb.
 Talk about what organisations you give to and why you’ve chosen them.

 Teach your children about generosity with The Single Thing Children’s Lessons or let your kids choose their Christmas gifts from The Little Book of Big Hearted Gifts.
 In our family Christmas is so much more relaxing without trips to the shopping centre and with the knowledge that we’ve mad someone else’s life a little more abundant!

 Encourage your children to give from their pocket money – they can choose a project to give to throughout the year.
 They may choose to do extra work to increase this amount or ask their extended family to give their gifts to children who need them more.

-Susy Lee is currently the Advocacy Coordinator for Baptist World Aid Australia, but her eclectic career has consistently included encouraging people to make the world a more just and peaceful place in the way described by Jesus.
+Susy Lee is a former Advocacy Coordinator for Baptist World Aid Australia, but her eclectic career has consistently included encouraging people to make the world a more just and peaceful place in the way described by Jesus.